-The flag $-\log$ (specified in the RCS ICD, AD1) is permitted but will have no effect since only the bash launcher script interprets and uses that information.
+The flag $--\log$ (specified in the RCS ICD, AD1) is permitted but will have no effect since only the bash launcher script (which is not run in this operating mode) interprets and uses that information.
 Instead, BICAS additionally supports the option which specifies a log file generated by the MATLAB code only.